About Us

 History of AMC

-The church is a member of Mennonite Church Canada and Manitoba.
-It also supports national associations: Mennonite Central Committee, Mennonite Disaster Service, and local institutions: Eden Mental Health, Mennonite Collegiate Institute, Ebenezer Home for the Aged.
+The church is a member of Mennonite Church Canada and Mennonite Church Manitoba.
+It also supports local and national organizations like Mennonite Central Committee, Mennonite Collegiate Institute, and the Station.

-Past pastors have been: Dr. Frank H. Epp, Rev. Henry V. Friesen, Paul Dyck, Dr. Laurence Klippenstein, Rev. Edward Cornelson, David Regehr, Ray and Marilyn Hamm, Gordon Driedger.
+Past pastors have been: Dr. Frank H. Epp, Rev. Henry V. Friesen, Paul Dyck, Dr. Laurence Klippenstein, Rev. Edward Cornelson, David Regehr, Ray and Marilyn Hamm, Gordon Driedger, and Dan Kehler.

 Statement Regarding Frank Epp